 The Hoover LiNX Cordless is a little more like an upright vacuum than most of the others in our stick vacuum reviews, and that is a good thing in most ways.
 Our best overall pick has more suction than many competitors and a wider cleaning path, but it is also bulkier and harder to maneuver than our best value pick, the Dirt Devil Accucharge.
 These trade-offs might be worth it if for most people.
 You get a sort of hybrid – something that has most of the conveniences of a stick vacuum and almost the cleaning power of a full-size upright.
 Being cord-free and having long battery life makes this a good candidate for taking up and down stairs for specific cleaning tasks, or even just keeping as a second vacuum for the basement or another area of the house.
+It isn't recommended as one of the best vacuum cleaners for homes, though.

 We spread sawdust across a section of medium-pile carpeting and hardwood flooring to see how our stick vacuum cleaners would perform.
 The LiNX was very strong on both tests, though there were others that cleared the carpeting in even fewer passes.
 It was noticeably good on the hardwood flooring test especially – it tied for the best score.
 Where other stick vacs spread the mess around, the LiNX did a good job of quickly cleaning it up.
 It also handled the pet hair pick-up with ease.